visualbis/VV-Docs/docs/admin-guide/settings/user-dashboard.md

 ## Custom Dashboard

-In Custom Dashboard panel, an admin can create a Dashboard for the user(s) and embed the reports for the user view in the Dashboard.
+In the Custom Dashboard panel, an admin can create a Dashboard for the user(s) and embed the reports for the user view in the Dashboard.

 ## Custom Dashboard - Add Dashboard